 We hope you have found the contents of this guide useful and informative.
 We do recognise that everyone's situation is unique.
-If you have caring responsibilities we would always encourage you to speak to your line manager, HR, or Head of Administration and Finance in complete confidence, as soon as you feel comfortable to do so, so we are best able to support you on your caring journey.
+If you have caring responsibilities we would always encourage you to speak to your line manager, HR, or Departmental Administrator in complete confidence, as soon as you feel comfortable to do so, so we are best able to support you on your caring journey.